Jegelewicz/tpt-siphonaptera/README.md

 #### Input
 File Name | Description
  -- | --
-Lewis World Species List MON DD YYYY.xlsx | Lewis database as provided by Mike Hastriter at BYU Lewis_reviewed.xlsx | Names from Lewis_name_review output that have been corrected and are to be returned to the working file Lewis_removed.xlsx | Names from Lewis_name_review output that have been removed from the working file
+Lewis World Species List MMM DD YYYY.xlsx | Lewis database as provided by Mike Hastriter at BYU Lewis_reviewed.xlsx | Names from Lewis_name_review output that have been corrected and are to be returned to the working file Lewis_removed.xlsx | Names from Lewis_name_review output that have been removed from the working file